-- The 12 recommendations on which work is underway are primarily addressed through the recently passed Financial Sector Reform (Hayne Royal Commission Response) Act 2020 (Cth) and Financial Sector Reform (Hayne Royal Commission Response No. 2) Act 2021 (Cth).
-These include: - Recommendations 3.4 and 4.1, which concern hawking of financial products - Recommendations 1.6 and 2.7, which concern reference checking for mortgage brokers and financial advisors; and - Recommendations 2.8 and 7.2, which concern breach reporting
+- The 13 recommendations on which work is underway are primarily addressed through the Financial Sector Reform (Hayne Royal Commission Response) Act 2020 (Cth).
+These include: - Recommendations 3.4 and 4.1, which concern hawking of financial products; - Recommendations 1.6 and 2.7, which concern reference checking for mortgage brokers and financial advisors; and - Recommendations 2.8 and 7.2, which concern breach reporting.

-The commencement dates of these reforms set by Parliament range from July to October 2021.
+The commencement dates of these reforms set by Parliament are in October 2021.